flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - [[SJ]] relationship with automation, which introduces a step function component in history
         - Science/tech sees automation as a solution, humanities tends to see it as generating problems
         - #ca https://xkcd.com/1205/
+        - #jm history has a tendency to lock us into suboptimal but profit-maximizing structures
 - #push [[fotl threads]]
     - define:
         - [[wiki]] / root URL